adonisjs/v5-docs/content/guides/http/request.md

 ### Boolean values

 Setting the value to `true` will trust the left-most entry in the `X-Forwarded-*` header.
-Whereas the `false` assumes the application directly faces the Internet and value for `request.connection.remoteAddress` is used.
+The `false` assumes the application directly faces the Internet and value for `request.connection.remoteAddress` is used.

 ```ts
 {